Reps move to stop take-over of Cross River communities by Cameroon

 As a result, the House has invited the Director General of the National Boundary Commission, Mr. Adamu Adaj and Surveyor General of the Federation, Adebomehin A. Adeyemi to answer questions on the pillar 113A.

-The resolution followed the consideration of a motion titled “Demarcation and Ceding of Danare and Biajua Communities in Boki Local Government Area of Cross Rivers State of Nigeria through Pillar 113A to the Republic of Cameroon”, moved at Wednesday plenary by Hon.
-Victor Bisong Abang and 8 others.
+The resolution followed the consideration of a motion titled “Demarcation and Ceding of Danare and Biajua Communities in Boki Local Government Area of Cross Rivers State of Nigeria through Pillar 113A to the Republic of Cameroon”, moved at Wednesday plenary by Victor Bisong Abang and eight others.

 Presenting the motion, Abang recalled that on October 10, 2002, the International Court of Justice (ICJ) ruled that the proprietorship of the Bakassi peninsula belonged to Cameroon, due to an agreement between the governments of Nigeria and Cameroon during the civil war.